 2. Work as a courier or delivery person

 If you love to ride, you may want to consider becoming a bicycle courier.
-Companies like Postmates hire couriers to deliver goods on demand to customers.
+Companies like Postmates hire couriers to deliver things on demand to customers.

-Although you can use any form of transportation to deliver orders — as long as you get there fast — you’ll save gas money and pocket more cash by pedaling to and from destinations instead of driving.
+Although you can use various forms of transportation to deliver orders — as long as you get there fast — you’ll save gas money and pocket more cash by pedaling to and from destinations instead of driving.

 3. Rent out your bike

 Not planning on pedaling for a few days?
 Sure, you can let your bike sit in the garage when you aren’t using it.
 Or, you can earn some extra green by renting your bike to those in need.

 Spinlister is a global ride share service, essentially an Airbnb for bicycles — as well as snowboards and surfboards, among other non-motorized rides.
 You list your bike “for rent” on the website.
 Spinlister keeps 17.5 percent of the rent you earn.
 You get the rest.

 4. Use your bike for errands

 The next time you have a bunch of errands to run, opt for two wheels instead of four.
 This can net you a lot of green in the long run, according to the blog Mr. Money Mustache:

 “Let’s start with the bare minimum: Any mileage you put on your bike instead of your car saves you about 50 cents per mile in gas, depreciation, and wear and maintenance.
 From this savings alone, doing a couple of bike errands per day (4 miles) in place of car errands will add up to $10,752 over ten years.”

 Plus, think about all the health and environmental benefits.